 Agricultural Conservation Easement Program (ACEP) Helps Landowners Protect and Restore Key Land Assets

-Protecting agricultural land assets just became easier for ranch buyers and owners when Agricultural Secretary, Tom Vilsack, announced November 16, 2015, that $350 million will be available to help landowners protect and restore key farmlands, grasslands and wetlands across the United States.
-The funding is provided through the Agricultural Conservation Easement Program (ACEP), created by the 2014 Farm Bill to protect critical river and stream resources and wildlife habitat.
-These incentives encourage private land owners to maintain land for farming and ranching.
+Protecting agricultural land assets just became easier for ranch buyers and owners when Agricultural Secretary, Tom Vilsack, announced on November 16, 2015, that $350 million will be available to help landowners protect and restore key farmlands, grasslands, and wetlands across the United States.
+The funding is provided through the Agricultural Conservation Easement Program (ACEP), created by the 2014 Farm Bill to protect critical river and stream resources and wildlife habitats.
+These incentives encourage private landowners to maintain land for farming and ranching.
 Through the voluntary sale of an easement, landowners limit future development to protect these key resources and save money while doing so.

-ACEP’s agricultural land easements not only protect the long-term viability of the nation’s food supply by preventing conversion of productive working lands to non-agricultural uses, they also support environmental quality, wildlife habitat, historic preservation and protection of open spaces.
-Native American Tribes, state and local governments and non-governmental organizations that have farmland or grassland protection programs are eligible to partner with the National Resources Conservation Service (NRCS) to purchase conservation easements.
+ACEP’s agricultural land easements not only protect the long-term viability of the nation’s food supply by preventing the conversion of productive working lands to non-agricultural uses, they also support environmental quality, wildlife habitat, historic preservation, and protection of open spaces.
+Native American Tribes, state and local governments, and non-governmental organizations that have farmland or grassland protection programs are eligible to partner with the National Resources Conservation Service (NRCS) to purchase conservation easements.

 Wetland reserve easements allow landowners to successfully restore, enhance and protect habitat for wildlife on their lands, reduce damage from flooding, recharge groundwater and provide outdoor recreational and educational opportunities.
 Eligible landowners can choose to enroll in a permanent or 30-year easement.
 Tribal landowners also have the option of enrolling in 30-year contracts.